dazzletune/dazzletune.github.io/content/posts/Re-introduction.md

 ---
-title: "A Re-introduction is Needed For My Personal Website"
+title: "A Re-introduction to My Personal Website"
 date: 2024-10-15
 description: "Re-introducing my personal website to the public after many years of inactivity and moving to various platforms"
 tags: ["reintroduction", "blog", "welcome"]